Supplement: ODE Plugin Explanation¶

 if(link->isRotationalJoint()){

-// For when it is a rotational joint.
+// For rotational joints.

 dJointAddHingeTorque(jointID, link->u());